Capital Stage’s mission is to entertain, engage and challenge our audience with bold, thought provoking theatre.

 THINGS TO KNOW

-Recording and photography of any kind are prohibited at Capital Stage during the performance.
+Recording and photography of any kind are prohibited at Capital Stage by Copyright Law and Union regulations during the performance.

-Patrons are asked to turn communication devices off upon entering the theatre.
+Patrons are asked to turn any noise making devices off upon entering the theatre.

 LATE SEATING & RE-SEATING:

 Due to the design of our theatre, we cannot guarantee seating for late arrivals or for patrons who leave the theatre during the performance.
 As a courtesy to our artists and our audiences, late arrivals will be seated in a suitable location by our staff if possible and at the appropriate intervals.